Ryan Villopoto: Supercross

-Supercross

 2010

 While leading the Main of Round 14 at St. Louis, Villopoto came up short on a triple jump and leaped from his bike, landing hard.
 His bike dove into the face of the third jump and flipped over several times.
 Medical workers arrived on the scene and cut the racing boot off his foot.
 Villopoto had to be carried off the track.
 Further examination revealed a broken right tibia and fibula and surgery was performed to stabilize it.
 He withdrew from the 2010 series after his Round 14 injury with 266 championship points, leaving him in 4th place by the season's end.

 2011

 Villopoto won his first Monster Energy AMA Supercross Championship, edging out Chad Reed by four points in the 17-race championship.
 Villopoto won a series-high six races throughout the season.

 Later he won the inaugural Monster Energy Cup, claiming wins in the three heats to grab a US$1 million purse.

 He finished 2011 leading Ryan Dungey by 12 points to claim the Lucas Oil Pro Motocross Championship.